MrOtherGuy/QRier/docs/about.md

 The symbol size (aka version, 1-40) is determined by the first 3 properties to accomodate all the data, if possible.
 Mask number can be freely selected even if spec technically requires encoder to determine and select "best" mask.

 This project currently only implements Byte character set ("mode" from here on).
-The maximum length in byte-mode is 2953 characters, so if you need something longer this proect is not for you.
+The maximum length in byte-mode is 2953 characters, so if you need something longer this project is not for you.
 Although it is possible to create a valid symbol with binary data (as in all values 0-255), readers might not understand non-existing code-points (127-159).

 [Wikipedia article](https://en.wikipedia.org/wiki/QR_code) explains structure and basics quite well.